 Gimmicks & Venue Planning Public announcements, delivered every so often over the course of the LARP, help players to stay informed - they can easily be framed as radio announcements. proclamations delivered by heralds, or even, in a science-fiction or technologically advanced setting, blackboards, projectors or makeshift view-screens.
 Don't become too attached to any particular venue, however.
 While the setting does help with immersion, it is impractical to make it too involved - often a few items of décor, cleverly used, can be highly effective.
 LARPs can be run from houses, although one ought to make sure to forbid the use of locks, and possibly to cordon off a downstairs or upstairs area in order to facilitate the DMs' jobs.
 Sound clips often work well - a simple recording of a thunderstorm, the sea, thematically-appropriate music, or ambient noise in general, played in the background, sets the scene nicely, and has the added benefit of reducing the distance from which conversations between two characters can be overheard by other players.

-possible.
-Dice may be used, but often rock-paper-scissors is just as effective, provided that the players are not too familiar with each other's habits.
+Combat provided that the players are not too familiar with each other's habits.
 Characters should have some impression both of how skilled they are and how skilled others are - and if they don't, it should be a plot point.
-It is permissible for DMs to rig combat, either to preserve gameplay or so as not to break the LARP, so long as the certain plotlines or events, extreme dependence on the actions of other characters, the intention to convert characters to any cause, or a strong personal philosophy that has the potential to set up interesting debate (but be aware, once again, of what may or may not be seen as offensive to the players themselves, and try and avoid touching on any real-life issues).
+It is permissible for DMs to rig combat, either to preserve gameplay or so as not to break the LARP, so long as the characters are not made aware that this is being done (as it detracts from the characters, the intention to convert characters to any cause, or a strong personal philosophy that has the potential to set up interesting debate (but be aware, once again, of what may or may not be seen as offensive to the players themselves, and try and avoid touching on any real-life issues).
 Check to see how many allies each character has - everyone should have at least one or two.
-If a character is without allies, the LARP experience will not be enjoyable for the player, who will feel as though the entire LARP is against them; and if any factions are not carefully balanced, the LARP may break Onto the Actual Writing Part!
+If a character is without allies, the LARP experience will not be enjoyable for the player, who will feel as though the entire LARP is against them; and if any factions are not carefully balanced, the LARP may Onto the Actual Writing Part!